 Various state and federal financial aid programs are available to eligible degree-seeking Quincy University students.
-Federal and State Grants for 2012-13 are estimated pending finalization of Government budgets.
+Federal and State Grants are estimated pending finalization of Government budgets.
 Following are brief descriptions of the major programs.

 To be considered for one of these awards, be sure to complete the FAFSA (www.fafsa.gov).
 QU's FAFSA school code is 001745.

 The value of this grant can range from $605 up to $5645 for eligible students.
 Application must be made annually with the Free Application for Federal Student Aid (FAFSA) www.fafsa.gov.
 Undergraduate students, with continuing financial need, may be eligible for renewal of this grant to complete their first baccalaureate degree up to twelve (12) full-time semesters.
 Quincy University's FAFSA code is 001745.

 The SEOG grant may be awarded to students who are eligible for a Federal Pell Grant and who applied by the priority date, April 1.
 Grant amounts depend upon the student's federally calculated financial need.
 Eligibility is limited to four years leading to the first baccalaureate degree.

 Federal Work-Study Programs (FWS)

 This program provides part-time, on-campus employment for students with established need.
 Students on the Federal work-study program usually work between 8 and 12 hours per week.
 Most jobs are on campus.
 The Office of Financial Aid will post information about available job opportunities on our website at On-Campus Work Study Jobs.

 The Perkins loan may be awarded to students with high need who applied by the priority date, April 1.
 These loans have a fixed interest rate of 5 percent with no fees.
 Repayment of interest and principal begins nine months after the borrower ceases to be enrolled at least halftime.